Luís da Silva Mouzinho de Albuquerque: Exile in France, Brazil and the Azores and participation in the struggles for liberalism

 After joining the liberal cause and swearing fidelity to the Constitutional Charter, Mouzinho departed for France.
-There he learned of the absolutist revolution that had put Michael of Portugal into power.
-He remained in France as a "liberal émigré" and soon as it was possible he departed for Brazil where, together with Joaquim António de Aguiar, the Count of Óbidos and the Count of Sabugal, he asked Peter I of Brazil (formerly Peter IV of Portugal, and Michael’s brother) to support the cause of his daughter, Princess Maria da Glória of Portugal, and the Constitutional Charter.
+There he learned of the absolutist revolution that had put Miguel I of Portugal into power.
+He remained in France as a "liberal émigré" and soon as it was possible he departed for Brazil where, together with Joaquim António de Aguiar, the Count of Óbidos and the Count of Sabugal, he asked Pedro I of Brazil (formerly Pedro IV of Portugal, and Miguel’s brother) to support the cause of his daughter, Princess Maria da Glória of Portugal, and the Constitutional Charter.

 He occupied the post of secretary to António Severim de Noronha, who was at that time Count of Vila Flor and later became Duke of Terceira, with whom he established a relationship of political loyalty that would last until his death.
 This relationship explains Mouzinho's political ascendancy in the following years.

 He departed from Brazil in 1829, going to Terceira in the Azores, where he met the chiefs of the liberal resistance.
 Soon after, in 1830, he was chosen for Secretary of State (a position equivalent to Prime Minister) of the Regency in Angra.
 It was in this post that he signed the famous Proclamation to the Portuguese dated March 20, 1830.
 He served the liberal cause assiduously, being a member of the commission that in 1831 traveled to London in the name of the Regency which obtained credits that made possible the survival of the liberal cause in the Azores.

 On his return to Terceira, he asked to be relieved of the political tasks of his posts so he could participate as officer in the Armed Forces and as right-hand man to the Count of Vila Flor in the expeditions to São Jorge Island and Faial Island.
 In this position, he took part in the Battle of Ladeira do Gato.
 Having served in the highest posts during the liberal wars, he never wanted to be paid more than a subaltern, which was his official rank.